awslabs/aws-api-gateway-developer-portal/README.md

 aws cloudformation describe-stacks --query "Stacks[?StackName=='dev-portal'][Outputs[?OutputKey=='WebsiteURL']][][].OutputValue"
 ```

 You can override any of the parameters in the template using the `--parameter-overrides key="value"` format.
-This will be necessary if you intend to deploy several instances of the developer portal.
+This will be necessary if you intend to deploy several instances of the developer portal or customize some of the features.
 You can see a full list of overridable parameters in `cloudformation/template.yaml` under the `Parameters` section.

+## Registering Users
+Users can self-register by clicking the 'Register' button in the developer portal.
+Cognito calls the `CognitoUserPoolsConfirmationStrategyFunction` to determine if the user is allowed to register themselves.
+By default, this function always accepts the user into the user pool, but you can customize the body of the function either in a local repository (followed by packaging and deploying) or in the lambda console.
+If you intend for the developer portal to be 'private' to some group of users (and not globally / freely accessible), you will need to write a lambda function that enforces your business logic for user registration.
+Documentation on this lambda function's use can be found [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-sign-up.html).

+### Promoting a User to an Admin
+Admin users can manage what APIs are visible to normal users and whether or not SDK generation is enabled (per api) for normal users.
+To promote a user to an admin, go to the Cognito console in the account the developer portal is in, select User Pools, then select the correct User Pool for the dev portal.
+From there, choose Users and groups, click on the users' name, choose Add to group, and select the group named `STACK-NAMEAdminsGroup`.
+This user is now an admin; if they're currently logged in, they will have to log out and back in to receive admin credentials.

-## Populate the Swagger catalog
+## Populate the API catalog
 By default the Developer Portal won't list any APIs.
 You will have to pick and choose which APIs to show.
 There are 2 types of APIs:

 ### Subscribable APIs
 For an API to be subscribable, they must be managed by Amazon API Gateway.
 The Developer Portal can let a user associate their API Key with these APIs (via the Subscribe button) so they can start calling and developing on these APIs.

 To list a subscribable API:
-1. Associate that API & stage to a usage plan.
+1. In API Gateway's console or CLI, associate that API & stage to a usage plan.
-2. Export the API's Swagger (must export as JSON, with API GW extensions) from the stage
-> Note: If you're using custom domains in API Gateway, you will need to rename the Swagger file in the format `apiId_stageName.json` and upload it to the `ArtifactsS3Bucket` (actual name provided as a parameter override on the CLI when deploying) in the `catalog` folder.
-An example might be named `d89n46zud1_production.json`.
-Note that this is case sensitive!
-3. Upload the exported Swagger file to the `catalog` folder which will cause a `catalog.json` file to be generated automatically.
-This file should contain a mapping of usage plans to api-stage with the Swagger for that api-stage inline.
-> Note: The `catalog.json` file will be automatically re-built every time a file is added or removed from the `catalog` folder.
-If you associate or disassociate a new api-stage to your usage plan, you will need to add or remove a Swagger file from the `catalog` folder in order for the `catalog.json` file to be current.
+2. Log into the developer portal using an admin account and go to the Admin Panel tab.
+3. In the "Displayed" column, click "False".

 ### Non-subscribable APIs
 The Developer can also list APIs that are managed outside of Amazon API Gateway (eg. APIs hosted on-premise).
-The Developer Portal won't be able to associate an API Key with the API automatically however they can still test the APIs.
+The Developer Portal won't be able to associate an API Key with the API automatically; however, customers can still test the APIs.

 To list a non-subscribable API:
-1. Upload the Swagger file for your API to the `catalog` folder.
-(See above for additional notes and details).
+1. Log into the developer portal using an admin account and go to the Admin Panel tab.
+2. In the "Generic APIs" table, click "Add API", select an API specification file (Swagger or OAS3 in .json, .yaml, or .yml), and upload it.

 ### Testing your APIs